ishikawa-group/python_basic_tutorial/plot.md

 plt.show()
 ```

-# plotly
+# Plotly
-* `plotly` enables plotting the interactive plot.
-The plot is made on the browser, and you can see numerical values when you put mouse pointer on it.
+* `plotly` enables an interactive plot, which is made on the browser, and you can see numerical values when you put mouse pointer on it.
-* To use plotly, you need to load the library first and then make `Figure` object instance.
-After that, you can add plots to the instance by `add_trace` method.
+* To use plotly, you need to load the library first.
+Then, make `Figure` object instance and after that, you can add plots to the instance by `add_trace` method.

 ```python
 import numpy as np